LCA-EET/LCA/readme_new.md

 <a name="a_debugger"></a>
 A debugging utility is provided to assist testers with debugging the mod.
 You can access the debugger through the LCA Assistant, or by, typing the following command into the debugging console:
 CLUAConsole:CreateCreature("XALCDBG")
 Talk to the creature that is spawned to access the debugging options.
+[!Warning]
 Use of the debugger is recommended for testing purposes only.

 ### Bug Reports
 <a name="a_bugs"></a>
 If you encounter any bugs or unexplained behavior while playing the mod, please report it to LCAMod@danielvalle.net.
 You can also reach me through Discord, as well as the Beamdog and G3 forums (see links below).
 Including your save game with the bug report is helpful, though optional.
 I’d also appreciate any feedback or constructive criticism.

+### Cross Modding / Forking
+Cross modding and forking are allowed, pursuant to the MIT license.

 ### Useful Links
 <a name="a_useful_links"></a>